 Jupiter Medical Center has a long-established HBOT program on the hospital campus that utilizes a Monoplace, the largest, single-person pure oxygen chamber available.
 The program is supervised by a trained and experienced HBOT team of physicians and nurses.

 Clinical Trial JMC-TBI-001

 Under the guidance of the Food and Drug Administration (FDA), Jupiter Medical Center’s new clinical trial will test the use of HBOT to determine if oxygenation can stimulate the healing process of brain injuries.
 The research team will carefully screen each patient for preexisting characteristics and administer HBOT using a highly standardized protocol.
-To be eligible for the trial, patients must have experienced brain injury, including loss of consciousness.
+To be eligible for the trial, patients must be 18 years of age or older and have experienced brain injury, including loss of consciousness.

 The protocol includes patients receiving a total of 40 to 120 HBOT treatments based on the severity of their brain injury.
 These treatments are intense, with 1.5 ATA (atmospheres absolute) administered five times per week.

 Phases I and II of the clinical trial will include 100 patients to establish efficacy through data.

 Phase III will take place upon successful completion of Phases I and II.
 This trial will be conducted nationally with 1,000 patients, and it will incorporate changes learned in the previous trials to provide a greater statistical significance of efficacy.
 This larger trial will include partners such as universities and hospitals throughout the country.